-3 Register!

-To be an official UNICEF Club, you must register your club!
-Registration for the 2022-2023 school year launches in August and is accepted throughout the year.
-Once you register, you'll be sent an awesome Back-to-School Kit, while supplies last, with materials to help get you started, like posters, flags, pins, T-shirts and more.
-To register, you need to have four leaders, an advisor and their contact information.
+Register!
+To be an official UNICEF Club you must register your club!
+Registration for the 2018-2019 school year will launch August 1, 2018 and is accepted throughout the year.
+Once you register, you'll be sent an awesome Back to School Kit, while supplies last, with materials to help get you started like posters, flags, pins, T-shirts and more.
+To register you need to have four leaders, an advisor, and their contact information.
 Register at unicefusa.org/clubregistration.

-4 Educate Yourself About UNICEF's Work

-UNICEF has helped save more children's lives than any other humanitarian organization!
+Educate Yourself About UNICEF's Work UNICEF has helped save more children's lives than any other humanitarian organization!
 Now you get to be a part of our UNICEF USA family.
 Read more about UNICEF's work at unicefusa.org and unicef.org.

-5 Recruit Members

-Now that you have your core team, it's time to recruit members for your club!
-Members help execute events and spread UNICEF's message throughout your school.
+Recruit Members Now that you have your core team it's time to recruit members for your club!
+Members help execute events, and spread UNICEF's message throughout your school.

-Check out our Membership Tips two pager!
+Check out our Membership Tips one pager!

-6 Plan Your Year

-UNICEF Clubs hold events focused on fundraising, community building, educating and advocating in support of children's rights.
+Plan Your Year UNICEF Clubs hold events focused on fundraising, community building, speaking out and advocating on behalf of UNICEF's work around the world.

-Take a look at our 2022-2023 Year-long Calendar for event ideas and action items to do throughout the year!
+Take a look at our 2018-2019 Year-long Calendar for event ideas and action items to do throughout the year!

-7 Talk to School Administrators About Becoming a Club

-Having support from your school can bring a wealth of knowledge and resources.
+Talk to School Administrators About Becoming a Club Having support from your school can bring a wealth of knowledge and resources.
 Some student groups can even receive funding to help operate their club.
 Bring the administration into the process early.
-Being aware of your school's guidelines for club formation is essential.
-Keep in touch with your administrators to navigate a smooth club founding, as guidelines vary at every school.
-You'll find a sample letter to send to your administration at the end of this guide!
+Your school may also have its own guidelines to becoming a club so it's extremely important to be aware of them and to stay in touch with your administrators.

+You can find a letter that you can personalize and send to your administration on our website at unicefclubs.org.